Chart Color Schemes

 Lalor - West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-This compares to 74.0% in Greater Melbourne.
-Lalor-West has a higher proportion of seniors, with 17.5% aged 65 and over (2,448 people), compared to Greater Melbourne's 13.2%.
-Health outcomes among seniors require more attention than the broader population.
+Lalor - West has a higher proportion of seniors aged 65 and over at 17.5% (2,448 people), compared to Greater Melbourne's 13.2%.
+Health outcomes among seniors require more attention than the broader population due to presenting challenges.

 Frequently Asked Questions - Health